Visionary Honors Program

 The Academic Path provides opportunities to work closely with faculty, to conduct independent and collaborative research, and to meet visiting artists and scholars.
 Academic Path students liaise with staff from Moore’s Academic Affairs department.

 As a VHP scholar in the Academic Path, you will:

 - Meet visiting artists and scholars at co-curricular events and lectures, as a member of the Academic Dean’s Honors Forum

-- Participate in Art History and Liberal Arts honors seminars
+- Participate in Art History and Creative & Critical Studies Honors seminars

 - Conduct interdisciplinary research and study in a culminating thesis seminar and thesis colloquium

-- Meet accomplished women working in the art and design fields at Moore’s annual Visionary Woman Awards gala
+- Meet accomplished artists and designers at Moore’s annual Visionary Woman Awards gala